yuzushioh/EthereumKit/Documentation/GettingStarted.md

 ## Geth
 `Geth` is responsible for interacting with Ethereum network.
 Geth interacts with network via JSONRPC.
 You can see the list of JSONRPC requests [here](Documentation/JSONRPC.md).
+To create `Configuration` struct for `Geth`, you need
+- url for Ethereum node. you can get one at [infura.io](https://infura.io)
+- Etherscan API key. you can get one at [Etherscan](https://etherscan.io)

 ```swift
 // Create an instance of `Geth` with `Configuration`.